-The amount of renewable energy resources procured pursuant to the procurement plan for any single year shall be reduced by an amount necessary to limit the estimated average net increase due to the cost of these resources included in the amounts paid by eligible retail customers in connection with electric service to no more than the greater of 2.015% of the amount paid per kilowatt-hour by those customers during the year ending May 31, 2007 or the incremental amount per kilowatt-hour paid for these resources in 2011.192
+The amount of renewable energy resources procured pursuant to the procurement plan for any single year shall be reduced by an amount necessary to limit the estimated average net increase due to the cost of these resources included in the amounts paid by eligible retail customers in connection with electric service to no more than the greater of 2.015% of the amount paid per kilowatt-hour by those customers during the year ending May 31, 2007 or the incremental amount per kilowatt-hour paid for these resources in 2011.199

 As explained in Section 2.5.1, these values are now fixed; the greater of the two is the 2007 calculation, which constitutes 0.18054 ¢/kWh for Ameren Illinois, 0.18917 ¢/kWh for ComEd, and 0.12415 ¢/kWh for MidAmerican.
-When these values are multiplied against a utility's forecast eligible retail customer load, it
+When these values are multiplied against a utility's forecast eligible retail customer load, it creates a budget amount referred to as that utility's "Renewable Resources Budget," which constitutes the maximum that may be spent on renewable resource procurement in a given year under Section 1-75(c)(1) of the IPA Act (additional money may be spent from the renewable energy resources fund for from alternative compliance payments paid by hourly rate customers).

-192 20 ILCS 3855/1-75(c)(2)(E).